 hey are often unusually attentive in the beginning, idealizing you, and offering to meet all of your needs and more.
 Narcissists can appear to be exceptionally sincere and many people fall for this act.

-The Narcissist and His Development of Intimacy
+The Narcissist and their Development of Intimacy

 We learn to be emotionally intimate when we are very young children.
 It begins with a secure, loving attachment to a parent.
 The child who feels securely attached is able to express his\her feelings openly without shame or fear.